gAbelli/ytup/README.md

-  "tags": The default tags, as an array of strings "category": The default video category, as one of the strings listed below "privacy_status": One among "private", "unlisted" and "public" "publish_time": The default publish time, as a string, in the format HHMM }
+  "tags": The default tags, as an array of strings "category": The default video category, as one of the strings listed below "privacy_status": One among "private", "unlisted" and "public" "publish_time": The default publish time in your current timezone, as a string, in the format HHMM }
 ```